day-katy/SassTask/README.md

 ## Tests to Implement

+* You can add a task
+* You can add more than one task and see them all
+* You can complete a task
+* Completing a task will remove it from the page
+* You can mark a task as incomplete
+* You can delete a task
+* Your monster will provide feedback when you complete a task
+* Your monster will provide feedback if you do not complete a task
+* You can update a task

 ## Features Implemented
 Here is a list of the currently implemented features on SassTask:

 * You can add tasks
 <img src="assets/Main_screen.png" height='500'>

 * You can see a list of tasks
 <img src="assets/TaskList.png" height='500'>

 * You can complete tasks
 <img src="assets/CompletreTask.png" height='500'>

 * You can mark tasks as incomplete
 <img src="assets/IncompleteTask.png" height='500'>